opencord/maas/QUICKSTART.md

 To set the power settings for the compute node visit the MAAS UI page for the compute node.
 From there select the `Power type` to `Intel AMT`.
 This will display the additional fields: `MAC Address`, `Power Password`, and `Power Address`.
 The values of these fields should be set as follows:

-   - MAC Address - the previously discovered last 12 characters of the VM ID, formatted liek a MAC address, `67:ed:85:e2:3c:13` from teh example above.
+   - MAC Address - the previously discovered last 12 characters of the VM ID, formatted like a MAC address, `67:ed:85:e2:3c:13` from teh example above.
    - Power Password - the user name to use to ssh from the head node to the host on which VirtualBox is executing.